SafinWasi/gluu-tutorials/docs/gluu-saml-sso-sp.md

 ```bash
 openssl req -new -x509 -days 3652 -nodes -out sp.crt -keyout sp.key
 ```
+We will also be using this key pair for HTTPS on our Flask instance.
 ## Adding a trust relationship in Gluu Server
 For the next step, we will need to obtain the Flask application's metadata XML file.
-In the `demo-flask` folder, execute `python index.py`.
+In the `demo-flask` folder, execute `flask run --cert=saml/certs/sp.crt --key=saml/certs/sp.key`.
 This should load the settings file and start the Flask application.
-Navigate to `http://localhost:8000` on your web browser and you should see the following screen:
+Navigate to `https://localhost:5000` on your web browser and you should see the following screen:

 ![onelogin homepage]()

-Now, navigate to `http://localhost:8000/metadata/` and you should see an XML file.
+Now, navigate to `https://localhost:5000/metadata/` and you should see an XML file.
 Save it to your local storage.
 Then, log on to your Gluu server's oxTrust GUI and navigate to `SAML` > `Add Trust Relationships`.
 Use the following details:

 - `Display Name`: choose an appropriate name
 - `Description`: any description